spotlightpa/poor-richard/content/news/2020-03-20-SPLTRACKERXX.md

   "authors": [
     "Daniel Simmons-Ritchie"
   ],
-  "byline": "Daniel Simmons-Ritchie of Spotlight PA", "title": "Live Pa. coronavirus tracker: County-by-county map of coronavirus cases, updates on case counts", "description": "Live updates on the latest numbers of Pa. coronavirus cases, as well as a county-by-county coronavirus map.", "blurb": "Live updates on the latest numbers of Pa. coronavirus cases, as well as a county-by-county coronavirus map.",
+  "byline": "Daniel Simmons-Ritchie of Spotlight PA","Garland Potts, Philadelphia Inquirer" "title": "Live Pa. coronavirus tracker: County-by-county map of coronavirus cases, updates on case counts", "description": "Live updates on the latest numbers of Pa. coronavirus cases, as well as a county-by-county coronavirus map.", "blurb": "Live updates on the latest numbers of Pa. coronavirus cases, as well as a county-by-county coronavirus map.",